 Below - Historical Photo: Birch Pond, located just outside the Garden, shown surrounded by stands of Purple Loosestrife on August 5, 1950.
 The Garden is located up the hill behind the trees.
 Biological means were used in the late 1990's to successfully eradicate it.
 Note the white swan in the pond.
 For many years a pair of swans occupied the pond.
 Photo from a Kodachrome by Martha Crone.

 Notes: Purple Loosestrife has been present in the Garden for a long time; Eloise Butler was the first to note it, logging on July 15, 1916 that it was beginning to blossom.
+In 1921 she noted the plant had "escaped" and was growing in the North Meadow.
 Martha Crone noted it in bloom on July 31, 1939 and also listed it on her 1951 Garden Census.
 Originally introduced from Europe as a garden perennial, it has invaded and spread across the United States and southern Canada.
 Only Arizona and a few gulf coast states seem to have escaped it.
 In Minnesota it is found in a number of counties, principally in the eastern half of the state.
 Noxious: In Minnesota it is listed as a "Prohibited noxious weed" which precludes it's sale by any nursery.
 In recent decades it has been the successful target of extirpation by biological means, using a particular beetle (Galerucella spp.) that feeds on the plant and gradually weakens it so it cannot produce seed.
 The Minneapolis Park and Recreation Board has successfully used this method to remove the plant from nearby Birch Pond (pictured above).
 Their program began in 1997 and by 2000 the pond was free of Loosestrife.
 In the Garden it is under strict control.
 Chemical control requires glyphosate.
 The plant has remained under strict control in the Garden and has been allowed to remain for historical reasons.

 As noted above, it was not originally apparent how invasive the plant would be.
 The Minneapolis Sunday Tribune would even state "The Purple Loosestrife grows as high as six feet in wet meadows and margins of pools.
 A welcome European immigrant which usually grows in dense colonies, it rewards us for our hospitality with showy masses of color like this."
 (Picture Magazine, May 21, 1950, Minneapolis Sunday Tribune).
 The article pictured Birch Pond (above).
 Little did they suspect just how well we would be rewarded!.